Click to Rate and Give Feedback

 </ItemGroup>

-The following code creates the same item collection by declaring both files in one Include attribute, separated by a semicolon.
+The following XML creates the same item type by declaring both files in one Include attribute.
+Notice that the file names are separated by a semicolon.

 <ItemGroup>